Doctor insights on:

 - What body system does the kidneys belong to?

-- What organs of the excertory system do kidney stones effect?
+- What part of the body do squats work?

-- What other systems does the lymphatic system work with?
+- What does the respiratory system do for the body?